 No one’s childhood is perfect.
-When we look back there’s always something we weren’t happy with or would look to change.
+I am sure when we all look back there will be something we weren’t happy with, or would like to have changed.

 Then there’s 46 years of having to adapt into a life that didn’t allow me to live alongside a disability I should have known about.
-Having the support around Cerebral Palsy would have allowed me to work through and understand my struggles.
+Having the support around my disability and neurological difficulties would have allowed me to work through and understand my struggles.
 I may have got help with school, instead of feeling I’d failed, and feeling isolated.

-I have come to terms with many things, but I’m not sure how I’m supposed to come to terms with the enormity of not knowing I had cerebral palsy, how I presented, or what my neurological symptoms meant.
-Although childhood emotional neglect is what an emotional vacuum is, I am lucky it didn’t stop me from wanting to find out.
+I have had to come to terms with many things, but I’m not sure how I’m supposed to come to terms with the enormity of not knowing I had cerebral palsy, how I presented, or what my neurological symptoms meant.
+Although childhood emotional neglect is what an emotional vacuum is, it hasn’t stopped me from wanting to find out.